tarponjargon/webpack-bootstrap-flask/README.md

     mv sample.envrc .envrc
     direnv allow

-Now, you can start the development servers:
+Now, you can start the development servers (webpack-dev-server and Gunicorn):

     npm run start